If you are considering getting life insurance in your 40’s, you may be wondering— is it too late? Is it too expensive? Is it even necessary?

 Health

-When you apply, the insurance company typically reviews your health and wellbeing through a process called underwriting.
+When you apply, the life insurance company typically reviews your health and wellbeing through a process called underwriting.
 It involves undergoing a simple paramedical test and answering a few health questions.

-Insurers reserve the best rates for healthy applicants.
-While people with an underlying illness usually get coverage, they pay higher premiums.
 In some instances, the insurer may approve you for a lower amount than you have applied for.
 Common health conditions that can push your premiums up include diabetes, high BMI, and high blood pressure.

 Tobacco Use